manufacturing and construction industries in Nigeria, Manufacturing Industry Definition:

 manufacturing and construction industries are shoe making, food processing, plastic processing and textile processing.

-Definition: Construction industry s concerned with all the activities of those who engage in assembling of goods manufactured into usable form.
+Definition: The construction industry s concerned with all the activities of those who engage in assembling goods manufactured into a usable form.
 They convert manufactured products into various uses.
-They engage in construction of roads, bridges and houses.
+They engage in the construction of roads, bridges and houses.

-All the various components that are extracted and manufactured are converted into useable forms through construction.
+All the various components that are extracted and manufactured are converted into usable forms through construction.

 Examples of construction industries are:

 - Airport construction

 - Bridge construction

 - Nigerian manufacturing industries rely on imported skilled labour from foreign countries

 - Most industries also depend on foreign countries for their raw materials.